Perušić

-Perušić is municipality (općina) in Lika-Senj County, Croatia.
-The municipality has 2,638 inhabitants, while the settlement itself has 852.
+Perušić is a settlement and a municipality in Lika-Senj County, Croatia.
+In 2011, the municipality had 2,638 inhabitants, while the central settlement had 852.
 The municipality is within the mountainous Lika region of central Croatia.
 The Kosinj valley region sprawls alongside it.

-Perušić is one of the poorest inhabited municipalities in Croatia, with a shrinking population.
+Perušić is one of the lowest inhabited municipalities in Croatia, with a shrinking population.
 Farming and agricultural industries are the main occupations.
 The small settlements of the municipality are built on hillsides due to frequent flooding.